The Model Description Language (MDL) is a data driven language for

 in heat analysis, please refer to the atemperatures command.

-set is identified by I
+A temperatures set is identified by I, a non-negative integer

-which must be unique for the temperatures
+which must be unique for the temperatures conditions of the

-is the number which is referenced by the
+current model.
+IDENT is the number which is referenced by the

-parameters of the case command.
+temperatures parameters of the case command.
 Sets with an

 identifier of 0 will be active for all analysis cases.